robbchu/Convolutional-Neural-Network-on-Text-Classification/README.md

 ```
 python3 main.py -predict -snapshot './models/saved_model.pth' #save the predicted output ```submission.csv```
 ```
-Finally, you can submit your output.csv to the Kaggle to get private and public score on leaderboard.
+Finally, you can submit your output.csv to Kaggle to get private and public score on leaderboard.

 ## Built With